 - If you only have salted cashews, omit the added salt.

-- Start with 1 tbsp chipotle in adobo.
+- Start with 1 tablespoon chipotle in adobo.
 You can add more if you want it to be spicer.

 - If you don't have chipotle in adobo you can try using chipotle powder or chili powder.